 More detail of the capital assets and current activity can be found in the notes to the financial statements on pages 28-29 for significant accounting policies and note 3 on page 34 for other capital asset information.

 General Fund Budgetary Highlights

-The difference between the final budget and actual revenues differs unfavorably by \$51,889 due to a lack of recreational programming opportunities due to COVID-19 restrictions.
+The difference between the final budget and actual revenues differs unfavorably by \$-13,686.

-The difference between the final budget and actual expenses differs unfavorably by \$13,295.
+The difference between the final budget and actual expenses differs favorably by \$47,007.